boostrjs/boostr/packages/cli/README.md

 # Boostr CLI

-Build and deploy your Layr applications.
+Build and deploy your Layr apps.

+Check out the [README](../../README.md) file at the root of the repository for details.